mlhartme/stool/main/documentation.md

           |- creator.touch    (created when stage is created, tracks created-by and created-at)
           |- modified.touch   (touched if Stool command modifies this stage)
           |- logs             (log file of running stage)
-          |- container.id     (id of running container; does not exist if stage is down or sleeping)
+          |- container.id     (id of running container; does not exist if stage is down)
           |- image.log        (Docker's image build output)
           '- context          (context to build docker image)